Market Access Fund (MAF)

 How will my project be evaluated?

-The project scope will be assessed based on merits to achieve one or more of the following:
+The project scope will be assessed based on merits to achieve outcomes from at least 2 of the following categories:

 Growth in business networks